Whale-way/happy-whale/README.md

 ## How to Access the Code and Data

-For segmentaion go to preprocessing, than Tracer-Main, then the segmentation jupyter nootbook.
+To access the segmentation go to preprocessing, than Tracer-Main, there find the segmentation jupyter notebook.

 Please be aware that you may need to change the path of the images in the code to match your local setup.